pspdev/pspdev.github.io/tips_tricks.md

 A new version of the PSPDEV toolchain is released at least once a month, so updating should be done regularly if you want to benefit from new features and bug fixes.

 To update the toolchain, simply follow the installation instruction for your system on the [Installation](installation.html) page.
+Installing the dependencies can be skipped.